-Morena Butte Trail is a 5.4 mile lightly trafficked out and back trail located near Campo, CA that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, trail running, and rock climbing and is accessible from November until April.
+Morena Butte Trail is a 5.4 mile lightly trafficked out and back trail located near Campo, California that features a lake and is rated as difficult.
+The trail is primarily used for hiking, walking, trail running, and rock climbing and is best used from November until April.
 Dogs are also able to use this trail.

 Easy hike until you reach the turn off of the PCT then it starts to climb.
 Be sure to follow the cairns or you can get turned around towards the top.
 The summit has beautiful 360 views.
 The track stops at the bottom of the trail where it starts to climb.
 My phone battery died.
 Be adventurous!